We’re honored and excited to share with you our latest project, Majorette.

 Throughout careers spanning more than thirty-five years each, Pat’s and Carol’s work has been featured in galleries across the globe.
 From mixed media to paintings, sculptures to murals, their work fills many hearts, homes, businesses and museums.

 The couple has traveled and lived in other parts of the country, only to come back to this city, their city.
-Pat and Carol see potential in St. Louis’ old buildings and have experienced a response from the community that keeps them passionate about their endeavors.
+Pat and Carol see potential in St. Louis’ old buildings when others do not.
+The positive responses from the people who make up the surrounding communities continues to keep them passionate about these and future endeavors.

 I really commend Pat and Carol for their commitment to the revitalization of historic buildings in St. Louis and the positive impact that projects like The Boo Cat Club and The Majorette have on surrounding neighborhoods.